eduardoospina/IETI-LAB08-react-tdd-jest-enzyme/README.md

     	Enzyme.configure({ adapter: new Adapter() });

-    3Configure jest so it knows where is the configuration file created in step 2 ( add the following value to your package.json ):
+    3. Configure jest so it knows where is the configuration file created in step 2 ( add the following value to your package.json ):

     	"jest": {
     		"setupFilesAfterEnv": [